dotnet/docs/docs/csharp/tutorials/inheritance.md

 1. Create a directory to store the example.

-1. Enter the [dotnet new](../../core/tools/dotnet-new.md) command from the command line to create a new .NET Core project.
+1. Enter the [dotnet new console](../../core/tools/dotnet-new.md) command at a command prompt to create a new .NET Core project.

 1. Copy and paste the code from the example into your code editor.